dart-lang/language/working/0546-patterns/patterns-feature-specification.md

-*   **Logical-and**, **null-check**, **null-assert**, **grouping**, **list**, **map**, **record**, or **extractor**: These do not introduce variables themselves but may contain type patterns and subpatterns that do.
+*   **Logical-and**, **null-check**, **null-assert**, **grouping**, **list**, **map**, **record**, or **extractor**: These do not introduce variables themselves but may contain subpatterns that do.

 *   **Relational**, **literal**, or **constant**: These do not introduce any variables.